iceLearn/iceLearn/README.md

 ## My research is in the feild of Human-Computer Interaction and Computational Social Science.
 In my postdoctral research, I primarily focus on "DeepFake/ AI" generated Misinformation and societal implications.
 ## My Ph.D. has been focused on large scale open online learning  -MOOCs, HCI and Learning Analytics. ts.

 ## I am very interested in social systems which can systematically enhance learning in a community by building trust and facilitation.
-My general interests are on social computing, HCI, and computational social science.studying behaviours interefnces of online behaviors
+My general interests are on social computing, HCI, and computational social science.

 ## ⚡ Find me in WEB [www.bit.ly/dilrukshigamage](https://www.bit.ly/dilrukshigamage)